I feel almost as if I’ve just had my gastric bypass.

 But of course this is a gastric bypass blog, and so this post must have something to do with weight loss surgery.
 And it does.
 Check out this paragraph from the story: Continue reading →

 I think I found a reason to have my insurance cover some plastic surgery for me.
 A real reason.
 Something I actually really need fixed whether it would look better or not.
+Although I was worried at first about getting plastic surgery, but then I read some after care guides that helped me feel more at ease.
+You can read their guide here.

 In a nutshell, I had the gastric bypass.
 I lost 150 pounds.
 So pretty much everything on my body is.. well… lets just say lower than it used to be.
 Gives new meaning to the term “sportin’ a sag.”
 Continue reading →